Mulanje Massif: The Mulanje cedar

 As well as providing protection from fires, the Department of Forestry is responsible for controlling the use of the trees for timber.
 In the past the department issued annual sawing licences but, due to a sharp increase in illegal harvesting, the sawing season has been closed since 2007.
 However, the illegal market for cedar is strong and cedar harvesting has not yet been stopped.
 All cedar wood sawn after 2007 is illegal wood, and can be confiscated by the Department of Forestry and the Malawi Police.
 In 2010 there was a significant increase in law-enforcement action involving armed forestry teams patrolling the cedar forests to stop the illegal pit sawyers.

 There has also been a substantial planting programme to reforest Mulanje cedar seedlings in the plastic-covered greenhouses that can be seen across the mountain.
 In the 2008/09 rainy season, nurseries were established on the mountain to raise over 50,000 seedlings that were then planted out with an estimated survival rate of over 30%.
 In the 2009/10 season, nursery plans were to raise more than 20,000 seedlings, with an improved planting-out strategy to ensure an even higher success rate.

 Conservation of the cedars is not secure.
 In 2010 the Mulanje Mountain Conservation Trust (MMCT) claimed the species would probably be extinct by 2020.
 Mulanje cedar was first assessed as 'endangered' in 1997, and again in 1998, by the International Union for Conservation of Nature (IUCN).
 It was re-assessed as 'critically endangered' by the IUCN in 2011, wherein the assessor, Aljos Farjon, based on the 2004 data, stated that the species would experience a population reduction of 80% by 2030.
 In 2019 it was again assessed as 'critically endangered', with the authors claiming that there were fewer than 50 mature trees left, and blaming this on foreign export.
 They make this claim based on the area being near the border, what they claim is bad policing by Malawi, and their claim that the wood is not used or sold in Malawi.
 Despite these assertions, the Malawi government and partners such as the MMCT have planted some 250,000 seedlings each year for the past few years as of 2019 (see previous paragraph).
 In addition to the risk of losing this tree, there is also the potential loss of the other endemic plant and animal species that inhabit these unique forests.

 Visiting Mulanje

 Mulanje offers excellent hiking and climbing.
 The plateau is accessed in 3 to 6 hours by one of several trails.
 From the plateau, numerous peaks can be climbed.
 Several huts are maintained by the Mulanje Mountain Forest Reserve and the Mountain Club of Malawi and offer rustic accommodation to hikers and climbers.
 These include Sombani, Chinzama, Minunu, Tuchila, Chombe, Lychenya, and others.
 The highest peak, Sapitwa, is best accessed from the Chisepo hut.
-Guides and porters are available for hire at each of the trail heads.
-Mulanje offers excellent hiking, though it can be strenuous.